 Plywood Plank Flooring by Design Dazzle

 This plywood plank flooring idea goes one step further than the finished OSB flooring.
 If you really prefer the look of a traditional wood floor, than this inexpensive option may be exactly what you are looking for.
 The wood planks are made from cutting strips out of plywood sheeting that goes over the OSB.
 They are then stained and finished or they could be painted in a solid or patterned color for a fun look.
-Check out the tutorial at Design Dazzle for complete instructions.

 Existing wood floors that are in rough condition can be easily fixed with paint.
 A little surface preparation may also be needed for a complete new look.
 White is especially fresh and inviting for a cottage.